 To become a Secondary Humanities and Social Sciences Teacher you will need to study one the following options:

-Study the following packaged pathway combination:
+Option one: Study the following packaged pathway combination:

 The advantage of entering under the guaranteed entry pathway is that once you successfully complete your undergraduate degree, you will automatically gain entry into the Master of Teaching (Secondary)*.